 The classic Disney park experience can be found here in the Magic Kingdom in Florida — from the Big Thunder Mountain Railroad and Space Mountain to the Haunted Mansion and It’s a Small World.
 Little ones will especially love the interactions they can have with Disney characters like Belle from Beauty and the Beast, who even has her own Enchanted Tales with Belle attraction.

-If you want to just visit this park alone, the cost for a one-day Peak ticket is $124.
-If you decide to purchase a one-day Peak ticket with a Park Hopper option, it’s $174, and you can visit the Magic Kingdom, Epcot, Hollywood Studios and the Animal Kingdom all in one day.
+If you want to just visit this park alone, the cost for a one-day park ticket starts at $109.
+The prices vary by day, so keep an eye on what days better suit your budget.
+If you decide to purchase a one-day park ticket with a Park Hopper option, it’s about an additional $60 per ticket, and you can visit the Magic Kingdom, Epcot, Hollywood Studios and the Animal Kingdom all in one day.

 Walt Disney World Resort: Epcot

 Travel the world without ever having to get your passport stamped and effortlessly canvas both past and present without the use of a time machine when you visit Disney’s Epcot park.
 Favorite attractions here include the high-speed Test Track, the breathtaking Soarin’ ride, and “Relaunched!
 Mission: Space,” an authentic NASA-style training simulation ride.
-If you want to just visit this park alone, the cost for a one-day Peak ticket is $119, slightly less than that of its counterpart ticket to the Magic Kingdom — but keep in mind that this park is included in the Park Hopper option for $174.
+If you want to just visit this park alone, the cost for a one-day Peak ticket starts at $109, just like the Magic Kingdom — prices vary by day and season, also keep in mind that this park is included in the Park Hopper option from $169 and up.

-The $1,540 total cost for the Disney World Vacation package covers the cost of visiting this park.
+The $2,016 total cost for the Disney World Vacation package covers the cost of visiting this park.
 Epcot, in particular, is a great park to visit primarily for the array of food options available.
 In fact, the park hosts an annual Epcot International Food & Wine Festival from late August to November every year.
-Epcot celebrates its 35th anniversary in 2017, so get there before the end of the year if you want anniversary memorabilia.

 Vacation Like Royalty: How Much You’ll Pay to Get the VIP Treatment at Disney Parks